smlsvnssn/ouml/README.md

 ## Chain

-Chain lets you chain any method calls, on any type, kind of like a pipe on speed 🧙, or a jQuery for any object.
+Chain a.k.a TypelessScript lets you chain any method calls, on any type, kind of like a pipe on speed 🧙, or a jQuery for any object.
 It simply shoves the return value around, allowing you to think about more important stuff than intermediate variables.

 Here's an example: